xxdalexx/chef-help/docs/basic-rules.md

 # Basic Rules

 Some basic rules for myself I can update and refer to as needed.
-Living document that will be updated (in separate commits) as new ideas are formed.
+Living document that will be updated as new ideas are formed.

 ### Commits